 Most people with employment-based insurance have it through current main jobs.
 The variable CMJINS indicates whether the insurance is through a current main job.
 When insurance is through a previous job or through self-employment and there is only one employee, then CMJINS is set to 2 NO. When the insurance is not employment-based, CMJINS is set to -1 INAPPLICABLE.
-If CMJINS = 1 and the policyholder has a PUF record (FYFLG = 1), then many edited and imputed current main jobs variables are available on the 2020 Consolidated PUF (HC-224).
-If a policyholder is non-responding in 2020 but continues to cover a responding dependent in 2020, refer to the 2019 Consolidated PUF (HC-216).
-For a small portion of records, users may need to refer to the 2018 Consolidated PUF (HC-209).
+If CMJINS = 1 and the policyholder has a PUF record (FYFLG = 1), then many edited and imputed current main jobs variables are available on the 2021 Consolidated PUF (HC-233).
+If a policyholder is non-responding in 2021 but continues to cover a responding dependent in 2021, refer to the 2020 Consolidated PUF (HC-224).
+For a small portion of records, users may need to refer to the 2019 Consolidated PUF (HC-216) or the 2018 Consolidated PUF (HC-209).

-For these and other types of jobs (for example, former jobs) with employer-sponsored health insurance, the Jobs files (2018 Jobs PUF (HC-203), 2019 Jobs PUF (HC-211), and 2020 Jobs PUF (HC-218)) contain edited variables describing the job.
+For these and other types of jobs (for example, former jobs) with employer-sponsored health insurance, the Jobs files (2018 Jobs PUF (HC-203), 2019 Jobs PUF (HC-211), 2020 Jobs PUF (HC-218), and 2021 Jobs PUF (HC-227)) contain edited variables describing the job.
 JOBSFILE indicates which Jobs file contains the most current information about the source of coverage.
-In most cases, information about the job is in HC-218, but for Panel 23 and Panel 24, if the job ended before 2020, information about the job is contained in HC-211.
+In most cases, information about the job is in HC-227, but, for Panel 25, if the job ended before 2021, information about the job is contained in 2020 HC-218.
+The same can be true for jobs reported in Panel 23 and Panel 24.
+However, because Panel 23 and Panel 24 were first collected prior to 2020, job information may be present in other data years.
+If the job ended before 2020, information about the job for either Panel 23 or Panel 24 may be found in HC-211.
 A small portion of Panel 23 records link to 2018 (HC-203) if the job ended before 2019.
-JOBSIDX allows users to link to the job that is the source of coverage in HC-203, HC-211, and HC-218.
+JOBSIDX allows users to link to the job that is the source of coverage in HC-203, HC-211, HC-218, and HC-227.

 Links between reported jobs and sources of coverage may be obtained directly from the respondent or inferred within the PRPL process.
 The variable JOBSINFR indicates if a link was directly reported or inferred.
 PRPL creates direct links using the link established in CAPI between a job and coverage reported in the Employment section.
-Prior to 2019 PRPL, linking in PRPL required a series of variables to define the link and the link was not always one-to-one.
-Because of this improved method of direct linking in CAPI and unique numbering of insurance plans (3-byte insurance number included in EPRSIDX), there are now fewer cases with inferred links and fewer cases of duplicative reports of coverage.
-As such, researchers may note differences in the distribution of some variables compared with previous years.

-A link is inferred only when persons report employment-based health insurance at the end of the Insurance section (HX200 or HX300) or based on whether the insurance was through a current or former job (EMPLSTAT).
+A link is inferred only when persons report employment-based health insurance at the end of the Insurance section (HX200 or HX300) or based on whether the insurance was through a current or former job not reported in the Employment section (EMPLSTAT).
 Neither of these types of coverage has a direct link to a job reported within CAPI.
 An inferred link is established where a policyholder is employed at a job where insurance was not reported through the job in the Employment section of CAPI.
 Most inferred links are assigned where the employer and the insurance are to the same establishment.
+Other links may be established based solely on policyholder of directly purchased employment-related coverage having a job in the round.